typace-team/typace-inkwire/README.md

 ## 🙋‍♂️ About the Creator

-Crafted by [Eshan Singh](mailto:eshan.singh.04.dev@gmail.com), a full-stack developer & cybersecurity enthusiast exploring the balance of performance and simplicity in web apps.
+Crafted by [@typace-team](https://github.com/typace-team/), a Junior High School Student (Grade 9) based in Shanghai, China.

 ---